 - Provide an opportunity to begin work that could lead directly into a major program of study at the University; and

 - Experience, at some depth, new areas of academic disciplines that might form the basis for future major or minor studies at the University.

 All courses selected to meet the elective (“g”) requirement are expected to meet standards of quality similar to those required for the “a-f” requirements.
 Courses acceptable for the “g” subject area should be advanced courses designed for the 11th- and/or 12th-grade and/or have appropriate prerequisites.
 Elective courses should present material at a sufficient depth to allow students to achieve mastery of fundamental knowledge that prepares them for university work or a future career path.
 Students are expected to engage in substantial reading and writing, and consistently apply the critical thinking, analytical reasoning and problem-solving skills that they will need to be well prepared for university-level coursework.

-All elective courses must also meet additional subject-specific criteria.
+Elective courses must also meet additional discipline-specific criteria: